alonzi/star_wars_power_rankings/everyone_hated_solo.md

 It made me like the movie more, and I saw it a second time.

 Did all of your friends hate Solo?

+I thought the movie Solo was not good, dare I say it was SO-LOW on my list of star wars media.